 The Gaber-Smack: Not in his most photogenic phase. :) What two-year-old is?
 Gabe just turned two a couple months ago, so now I feel a little bad about always lumping him in with "the babies" but it's awfully convenient.

+He is finally exploding with words.
+It's like now that he has perfected a number of words and can see how efficient it is to communicate that way, he finally has the motivation and confidence to try any word.
+And he keeps trying until we understand, and we usually do, eventually.
 Gabe is a pretty independent kid.
 He's a two-year-old, so he gets very fussy when I won't give him the attention he wants when I'm in the kitchen, or the bathroom, but actually I think that's just part of being a toddler and that naturally, he's independent.
 I think he's an introvert, but not shy.
 I don't really take him to things like the library story time.
 My first two loved that, but he's just not engaged with what's going on.
 He'd rather just find a book or explore.
 And not usually in a naughty/rambunctious way (though sometimes it is), but more in a "you guys go ahead and do your thing and I'll do mine, it's all good" kind of way.
 Another example of that is when I drop him off in nursery or at his baby group.
 He's excited to go and be with friends, but that doesn't mean he'll interact.
 He seems to mostly want to interact on his own terms and when he's in the mood.
 He's also still a cautious little thing and I'm impressed how much he seems to think things through as opposed to my previous toddlers (ex: I've never caught him hanging from the chandelier).

 To sum up Gabe: A sweet, mellow, loving TWO-YEAR-OLD.
 Nuff said?
 This two shall pass, right?
 I mean, I've dealt with worse tantrums than his.